-The optional type representation describes the data structure representing the defined type, by giving the list of associated constructors (if it is a variant type) or associated labels (if it is a record type).
+The optional type representation describes the data structure representing the defined type, by giving the list of associated constructors (if it is a variant type) or associated fields (if it is a record type).
 If no type representation is given, nothing is assumed on the structure of the type besides what is stated in the optional type equation.

-The type representation = constr-decl { | constr-decl} describes a variant type.
+The type representation = constr-decl {| constr-decl} describes a variant type.
 The constructor declarations $constr-decl_1, \ldots, constr-decl_n$ describe the constructors associated to this variant type.
 The constructor declaration ncconstr-name of typexpr declares the name ncconstr-name as a non-constant constructor, whose argument has type typexpr.
 The constructor declaration cconstr-name declares the name cconstr-name as a constant constructor.
 Constructor names must be capitalized.

-The type representation = { label-decl {; label-decl} } describes a record type.
-The label declarations $label-decl_1, \ldots, label-decl_n$ describe the labels associated to this record type.
-The label declaration label-name: typexpr declares label-name as a label whose argument has type typexpr.
-The label declaration $mutable\ label-name$: typexpr behaves similarly; in addition, it allows physical modification over the argument to this label.
+The type representation = { field-decl {; field-decl} } describes a record type.
+The field declarations $field\text{-}decl_1, \ldots, field\text{-}decl_n$ describe the fields associated to this record type.
+The field declaration field-name: typexpr declares field-name as a field whose argument has type typexpr.
+The field declaration field-name: typexpr behaves similarly; in addition, it allows physical modification over the argument to this field.
+Immutable fields are covariant, but mutable fields are neither covariant nor contravariant.